 Slipping Belt on Treadmill

 Once done, dry the mat thoroughly so as not to warp your treadmill mat.
 If using soap and water doesn’t work, use denatured alcohol and scrub the treadmill vigorously.
-Since denatured alcohol evaporates on its own you don’t have to worry about drying the mat to prevent warping.
+Since denatured alcohol evaporates on its own, you don’t have to worry about drying the mat to prevent warping.
 If there are still some remnants of lubricant left over, it should wear away on its own with use.
 If excess lubricant is causing your belt to slip, do not use your treadmill.
-Top rated treadmill lubricant from Amazon is as follows:

 Erratic Speed on Treadmill

-If your treadmill speed is inconsistent or erratic, there may be a few causes to this problem.
-First, check your user manual and set the speed settings to the recommended levels.
-DO NOT get on the treadmill at this point, just let it run and observe for now.
+If you find your treadmill’s speed to be inconsistent or erratic, there may be a few causes to this problem.
+First, check your user manual and set the treadmill to the recommended speed.
+DO NOT get on the treadmill at this point.
+Just let it run and observe for now.
 When taking note of your treadmill speed, you’ll want to measure it on a leveled surface.
 If you see the belt getting caught or hitching, it’s possible you may need to replace the belt, or the mechanism that holds the belt in place may be faulty or damaged.
 Inconsistent speed can also be caused by loose connectors to the motor, lack of lubrication, or required maintenance to the belt.

 When the belt just flat out stops or slows down suddenly, the issue may be with the motor.
 If the issue is with the motor, it’s recommended you contact a repair technician to service your machine.
 Also, make sure your treadmill is plugged directly into the wall.
 If your treadmill is not properly plugged in, power surges and fluctuations in your house can damage your machine, causing it to not run.
-Using an extension cord or anything other than a single outlet surge suppressor could affect the voltage actually reaching the machine, thus affecting the speed.
+Using an extension cord or anything other than a single outlet surge suppressor could affect the voltage actually reaching the machine, thus causing inconsistent speeds.

 Burning Odor from Treadmill

-If your treadmill has a burning odor to it whenever in use, turn off the treadmill and unplug it from the outlet.
-A burning smell could indicate anything from minor repairs like too much friction between the belt and the track, which can be fixed with proper lubrication, to an electrical short.
+If your treadmill has a burning smell to it whenever in use, turn off the treadmill and unplug it from the outlet.
+A burning smell could indicate anything from minor repairs like too much friction between the belt and the track, which can be fixed with proper lubrication, to a power surge causing an electrical short.

-If the burning smell is more of a rubbery smell like burning tires, the smell is likely due to either too much friction from the belt on the deck.
-If it is more of a plastic smell it could be an electrical short.
-In either instance, have the machine serviced immediately and make sure it remains unused until fixed, as extended use could present a severe fire hazard.
+If the burning smell is more of a rubbery smell like burning tires, the smell is likely due to either too much friction from the belt or the deck.
+If it is more of a plastic smell, it could be an electrical short.
+In either instance, immediate treadmill repair is essential, and make sure it remains unused until fixed, as extended use could present a severe fire hazard.
 The risk of fire makes this one of the most important of the treadmill problems.

 Treadmill Motor Problems

 If your treadmill motor only operates at full speed, having motor issues could be a major safety hazard.
-Motor issues can result in erratic speeds, the belt flat out stopping, or speeds inconsistent with the settings programmed into the treadmill.
-These motor issues could be due to anything from faulty belts in the motor, breakdown of the mechanical parts, or issues with the chip in the motor that controls the speed at which the motor runs.
+Treadmill motor issues can result in erratic speeds, the belt flat-out stopping, or speeds inconsistent with the settings programmed into the treadmill.
+These motor issues could be due to anything from faulty wiring or belts in the motor, friction between the belt, breakdown of the mechanical parts, or issues with the chip in the motor that controls the speed at which the motor runs.

 If your treadmill shuts down mid-workout, the motor may be to blame, or the machine may have a faulty circuit.
 Treadmill motor issues can be costly, but there isn’t really a way to fix the motor on your own as it’s difficult to pinpoint the exact issue, and getting the exact parts needed requires intimate knowledge of how the motor works.
-It’s best to call in a technician to evaluate and replace any parts with a malfunctioning motor.
+It’s best to call in a technician to evaluate and replace any parts with a malfunctioning or faulty treadmill motor.

-If you are assured that the issue is faulty motor belt, Amazon carries a few options.
+If you are assured that the issue is a faulty motor belt, Amazon carries a few options.
 Treadmill motors can also be purchased at exercise equipment outlets both online and in-store.
 Make sure that these match your model/make.
 If your treadmill is still under a manufacturer warranty, you may be able to get the treadmill parts you need directly from them to keep your warranty active.